thijse/smartknob-firmware/README.md

 ### Firmware (Serial-Only Mode)

-The firmware has been reduced to only focus on apps:
+The firmware has been reduced to over-the-wire communication :

 - **Apps**: Climate, Blinds, Light Dimmer, Switch, Stopwatch
 - **Communication**: Serial protocol with protobuf messages